roy4ik/Cfunc/README.md

-# CFunc is a collection of several smaller C projects and tasks.
+# CFunc is a collection of several smaller C projects, search algorithms and tasks.